 Like any self-respecting DBA, I can’t prepare for anything without concrete requirements.
 “Apocalypse” and “End of the World” are rather vague descriptions and don’t give me a good idea of what I’m preparing for.
-I asked few people what they expect the end of the world to be like, and got the following list: Earthquakes, war, shortage of natual resources, chaos, stock market crash, epidemic and satanic host of demons.
+I asked some people what they expect the end of the world to be like and got the following list: earthquakes, war, shortage of natual resources, chaos, stock market crash, epidemic, and satanic hosts of demons.

-But fact remains that most americans, and DBAs among them, are woefully unprepared for an apocalypse.
-Here at Pythian we want to help out customers and friends to prepare for the apocalypse, in the hope that we will still have customers and friends next week.
+But fact remains that most Americans, and DBAs among them, are woefully unprepared for an apocalypse.
+Here at Pythian, we want to help out customers and friends to prepare for the apocalypse in the hope that we still have customers and friends next week.

 Prepare your database for the apocalypse with these 10 easy tips: